ACINQ/eclair/source/index.html.md

 ```

 This is a simple [websocket](https://tools.ietf.org/html/rfc6455) that will output payment related events, it supports
 several types covering all the possible outcomes.
+All monetary values are expressed in millisatoshi.

 ### Response types